Mid-temperature, finely ground and smooth, plastic, semi-vitreous, medium brown burning, native body for functional ware.

 If you need an all-around coarser material, M375 is another possibility, however it can produce pinholing in some glazes and will tend to produce rough glaze surfaces where grog exposes through thinly glazed sections (i.e. mug lips).

 These M350 fired bars show the progression of color from cone 4 (bottom) to cone 8.
 Cone 5 still has the leather tan color, but it not really vitreous enough for functional ware, cone 6 is better.
 Cone 8 is over fired.

 M350 is fine-ground and thus fires to a homogeneous color compared to M332, which burns to a darker more earthy variegated surface.
-M390 has a similar character but fires to much darker shades.

 M350 is quite fine and fires to a homogeneous fired surface for most glazes.
 Since it is a dark stoneware, the iron in the clay will bleed into glazes and colors and mute them to some extent so that glazes will not be as vivid as they would be if used on porcelain.